verata-veritatis/pybit/README.md

 | ticketInfo          |

 ## Contact
-I've been very busy with life and other projects (DAA, ChimpFight, PHASE) and haven't updated this repo in a while, but I try to stick around.
+I've been very busy with life and other projects, and haven't updated this repo in a while.

 99.9% of the maintanance and upkeep is done by fellow Bybit employees and developers, Dexter (@dextertd) and MJ (@blacksabbather).
 They're the real heroes.
 If you need a response ASAP, you'll be better off reaching out to them.